RUISA signal layer

 Re-establish one coherent picture before the next operational cycle deepens drift.

-Risk hotspot
+Attention hotspot

 Situational volatility